neighborhoods/Buphalo/README.md

     public function getReplacement(): string;
 }
 ```
-* Currently, annotation processors have accesss to the static context, the annotation contents, and the Fabrication File by accessing the injected `\Neighborhoods\Buphalo\AnnotationProcessor\ContextInterface` object.
+* Currently, annotation processors have access to the static context, the annotation contents, and the Fabrication File by accessing the injected `\Neighborhoods\Buphalo\AnnotationProcessor\ContextInterface` object.

 ### Example Annotation Processors
 * Annotation Processor Tag: `@neighborhoods-buphalo:annotation-processor`